-One of the interpretations on the name of the city would come from what Co-Chin can be translated as "like China".
+One of the interpretations of the name of the city would come from what Co-Chin can be translated as “like China”.

 This would refer to the famous Chinese nets that were imported in the 14th century by the Chinese explorer Zheng He.